Schwalenberg – Where the Swallows Soar and Artists Thrive

 Beer price Germany/your country

-Today, Schwalenberg still features a vast number of works by the former artists frequenting or living in the artists’ colony.
+Today, Schwalenberg still has a large number of works by the former artists frequenting or living in the artists’ colony.

-One of the interesting houses is the present-day hotel Malkasten with its own cosy, traditional Bierstube, where people come to have a draught beer and play cards at the massive, wooden plank tables.
-The setting here is really outstanding!
-Malkasten is an interesting building featuring funny, painted characters on the facade of the half-timbered house, as well as artistically decorated doors and interior.
+One of the spectacular houses is the present-day hotel Malkasten with its own cosy, traditional Bierstube, where people come to have a draught beer and play cards at the massive, wooden plank tables.
+Malkasten is a noteworthy building, with funny, painted characters on the façade of the half-timbered house, as well as artistically decorated doors and interior.

-From Schwalenberg it is obvious to make excursions to the liar Baron von Münchhausen’s town, Bodenwerder, where his fantastic stories come alive and are perpetuated in funny epic sculptures, or to the impressive Benedictine monastery Corvey, where silence dominantes and inspires immersion!
-The silence is only disturbed by the sound of your own footsteps on the floor.
+From Schwalenberg, you can make a day trip to the liar Baron von Münchhausen’s town, Bodenwerder, where his fantastic stories come alive perpetuated in funny epic sculptures, or to the impressive Benedictine monastery Corvey, which was a princely abbey of the Holy Roman Empire until 1792.

 Another option is a trip to Externsteine, situated at a lake in the Teutoburg Forest.
-Here you will by climbing the stairs be able to explore the strangest vertical rock formations.
+By climbing the stairs, you can explore the strangest vertical rock formations.

 You may also visit Hamelin, known for its legend about Pied Pier, the famous rat catcher luring the children with his enticing, magic pipe.
 There is a mechanical puppet show retelling the famous story at the Hochzeitshaus with the legendary characters going in and out of the doors at the top of the building.

-What to do in Cologne?
-Read 7 Cultural Things to See in Münster
+What to do in Münster?
+You may want to read 7 Cultural Things to See in Münster

 Read next: Make a Road Trip in the Moselle Valley and Berlin 1-Day Travel Guide